-The Government of India has donated two million rand to the Nelson Mandela Foundation in South Africa.
-The decision to make the donation was made following the visit to South Africa by Prime Minister of India H. E. Mr. Narendra Modi in July 2016, and his interaction with struggle heroes at the Foundation.
+The Government of India has donated R2-million to the Nelson Mandela Foundation (NMF) in South Africa.
+The decision to make the donation was made following a visit to South Africa by the Prime Minister of India, HE Mr Narendra Modi, in July 2016, and his interaction with struggle heroes at the Foundation.

 The Foundation was founded by former President Nelson Mandela in 1999.
 India has always stood by the South African people in their struggle for equality and justice.
-The Government of India has been associated as a proud partner with the Foundation since its inception.
-This was reflected in the grant by the Government of India of twelve million Rand that covered about 85% of the cost of building the Foundation’s premises.
+The Government of India has been associated as a proud partner of the Foundation since its inception.
+This was reflected in the grant by the Government of India of R12-million that covered about 85% of the cost of building the Foundation’s premises.